MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 	_Creating a Batch service_

 1. In the "New Batch account" blade, give the account a unique name such as "batchservicelab" and make sure a green check mark appears next to it.
 (You can only use numbers and lowercase letters since the name becomes part of a DNS name.)
 Select **Create new** under **Resource group** and name the resource group "batch-service-lab".
-Selection the **Location** nearest you, and then click **Select a storage account**.
+Select the **Location** nearest you, and then click **Select a storage account**.

 	![Entering Batch service parameters](Images/setup-azure-batch-2.png)